Muhammed-Sahad-c/Array-Questions/readMe.md

 14. Smallest and Second Smallest.
 15. Find the Nth largest number.
 16. Find the count of the negative numbers and sum of the positive numbers
+17. Find the frequancy of the array elements.